-Many runners don’t cross-train until and unless an injury prevents them from running.
-But a proactive approach to cross-training that incorporates one or more nonimpact activities such as bicycling and elliptical running can help you avoid getting injured in the first place while also giving your aerobic fitness a boost.
-Make 2018 the year you put cross-training to work for you with one of these two cross-training plans for runners designed by Tom Craggs, a coach for RunningWithUs and the UK head coach for Polar and Medichecks.
+Many runners don’t cross-train until an injury prevents them from running.
+But a proactive approach to cross-training that incorporates one or more nonimpact activities (such as bicycling and climbing) can help you avoid getting injured in the first place, while also giving your aerobic fitness a boost.
+Make 2022 the year you put cross-training to work for you with one of these two cross-training plans for runners designed by Tom Craggs, a coach for RunningWithUs and the UK head coach for Polar and Medichecks.

-The beginner plan (unshaded rows) is for runners who currently train about four times a week and feel stuck in a rut with their fitness.
+The beginner plan (first, unshaded rows in PDF) is for runners who currently train about four times a week and feel stuck in a rut with their fitness.
 “This plan might actually see you running less but training more and with higher quality,” Craggs says.
-The advanced plan (shaded boxes) is, according to Craggs, “for competitive runners who might be training five, six or even seven days a week but who struggle with niggles or injuries.”
+The advanced plan (second, shaded boxes in PDF) is, according to Craggs, “for competitive runners who might be training five, six or even seven days a week but who struggle with niggles or injuries.”

-Both plans use the same intensity scale presented on page 56 in connection with the running plan.
+Both plans use the same intensity scale used with the running plan, above.
 Feel free to do cross-training (“XT”) workouts in any legs-dominant aerobic exercise modality.

 |Week 1||Week 2||Week 3||Week 4|